 It's very hard to find good surviving examples of Motte and Bailey castles.
 Often, the Motte and Bailey castles in the most desirable locations - including Windsor Castle, in the UK - were developed into huge stone fortresses.
 The castles in less auspicious locations fell to eventual ruin - and the wooden keeps just rotted away.

-Nowadays, the only remnants of many Motte and Bailey castles are mounds of earth that you'd probably mistake to be hills!
+Nowadays, the only remnants of many Motte and Bailey castles are mounds of earth that you'd probably mistake to be hills!Tamworth Castle started out as a Motte and Bailey.
+It was rebuilt in stone as time wore on.

-When the Normans invaded England in 1066, they knew that Motte and Bailey castles were fundamental to conquering the country.
-That was because the Normans were ferocious fighters, and had captured huge swathes of land across Northern Europe - and Motte and Bailey castles had been extremely important in their previous successes.
+The Normans were ferocious fighters, and had captured huge swathes of land across Northern Europe - and Motte and Bailey castles had been extremely important in their previous successes.

 These castles had significant advantages for an army seeking to seize control of a foreign country, as this table explains.

 As the Normans marched deeper into England, they could quickly and cheaply build a Motte and Bailey in each of the towns or district that they captured.
 In each castle, they would install a noble who was sympathetic to William the Conqueror- and would then proceed forwards to capture new territories.The modern-day remains of a Motte & Bailey castle in Wales - Wiston Castle.
 A stone keep was built upon the Bailey.
 Credit: Jayne

 In this way, each little castle held power over a little area of Britain - consolidating the Normans' successful conquest.
 As long as the noble in each castle remained loyal to William (as the vast majority did - William was not a man to be messed with!), Norman power radiated successfully throughout the UK.

 Some larger castles could take months to build, while men piled hundreds of tonnes of earth to create the Motte mound (the earth used for the mound was generally obtained from digging the ditch).

 However, by about 1170, this design of castle was falling out of favour for more 'modern' designs.
 Here's why this type of castle quickly dropped in the popularity stakes.

 After such a sustained period of castle building, it's almost no surprise that the Motte and Bailey model quickly fell from favour.

 The proliferation of this design across the UK and Northern Europe meant that strategies to seize these castles became increasingly common knowledge - and sophisticated fire-launching techniques (aiming to burn down the castle) were common-place.A primary historical source, showing the Bayeux Tapestry.
 This part illustrates soldiers attacking the Motte of Chateau de Dinan in France, and setting fire to it - taking advantage of combustible timber.

 This stone castle design was naturally more defensive, as attackers had to somehow scale the walls or breakdown the towers, and rendered the Motte element redundant (building on a Motte would also dramatically increase manpower, lugging all the stone up an unnecessary hill).

 Although Motte and Bailey castles didn't bring feudalism to England, you could argue that they helped this social system to flourish.

 Feudalism was the system where lands where held by a noble (a vassal of the king), and the fields were tilled by his poor subjects, who paid him dues for the ability to work on the land.The remains of Pleshey Castle, a Motte and Bailey castle in Essex, England.
 The Motte was around 15 metres high and surrounded by a moat.
 A stone castle was built on the Motte, but this was dismantled in about 1629.
 You can still clearly see the Motte, though.
 Credit: David J Morgan, CC-BY-SA-2.0.

 Motte and Baileys certainly didn't create this system, but they helped to cement this system into English life by providing a grandiose residence for the local noble - helping him to secure his power over the local lands.

 They can be found primarily in Northern France, England, Wales and Scotland - but the influence of these designs spread too to Denmark, Germany, Belgium, and other spots in Northern Europe.

 The crucial point to remember when studying castles is that every single castle developed over time.
 Resultantly, many Motte and Bailey castles are now invisible - they're used as foundations or sites for more impressive stone castles.

 This is true for so many sites, including Windsor Castle in the UK, and Cardiff Castle, Wales - as pictured below.Many castles were built on the remnants of old Motte and Bailey sites.
 The Keep of Cardiff Castle, Wales, is one such example.
 Credit: Tony Hisgett, CC-BY-2.0.

-What's happened to those Motte and Bailey castles which weren't used as foundations for larger, stone affairs?
-Many of these which had decomposable timber keeps have rotted over time - and now just look like odd hills, scattering the countryside.
+Those with wooden keeps have long since rotted away - the mottes now just look like odd hills, scattering the countryside.
 Others with stone keeps still survive, however - and Tamworth Castle in the UK is an impressive example.